Driving and dementia

 A diagnosis of dementia is not in itself a reason to stop driving.
-One in every three people with dementia still drives.
-What matters, from both a legal and a practical point of view, is whether the person can still drive safely.
+One in three people with dementia still drives.
+The most important thing is whether the person can still drive safely.
 Dementia may affect their ability to do this.

-- attention and concentration - to focus on, and switch between, multiple different driving tasks while 'reading' the road
+- focus and attention – to switch between different driving tasks while 'reading’ the road

-- visuospatial skills - to keep to an appropriate speed and distance, and the right road position
+- visuospatial skills – to keep the right speed, distance and road position

-- problem-solving skills – to deal with any challenges on the road, such diversions or obstacles in the road
+- problem-solving skills – to deal with any challenges on the road, such diversions or obstacles

-- judgement and decision-making - for example to interpret and anticipate what other road users are doing
+- judgement and decision-making – for example, to understand and prepare for the actions of other road users

-- reaction and processing skills - perhaps to act quickly to avoid an accident.
+- reaction skills – to act quickly to avoid an accident